munificent/craftinginterpreters/book/control-flow.md

 [compute]: https://en.wikipedia.org/wiki/Computable_function

 They hoped the answer to the first two questions would be "yes".
 All that remained was to prove it.
-It turns out that the answer to both is "no" and, in astonishingly, the two questions are deeply intertwined.
-This is a fascinating corner mathematics that touches fundamental questions about what brains are able to do and how the universe works.
+It turns out that the answer to both is "no" and, astonishingly, the two questions are deeply intertwined.
+This is a fascinating corner of mathematics that touches fundamental questions about what brains are able to do and how the universe works.
 I can't do it justice here.

 What I do want to note is that in the process of proving that those questions